Quality assurance standards for adhesive bonding technology and fiber composite technology

 © Fraunhofer IFAM

-If this verification cannot be provided purely non-destructively and with one hundred per cent certainty on a process and product-specific basis, these are so-called »special processes« in accordance with ISO 9001.
-In order to fulfil the legally required »state of the art«, errors must be avoided from the beginning of the product development phase through production, maintenance and repair to the end of the product's life.
-This is done by verifying the processes, their description, control and documentation.
+If this verification cannot be provided in a process- and product-specific manner, purely non-destructively and with 100% certainty, then according to ISO 9001, it is a so-called »special process«.
+To fulfill the legally required »state of the art«, errors must be consistently avoided from the beginning of the product development phase, through production, maintenance and repair, to the end of the product's life.
+This is done by verifying the processes, describing, controlling and documenting them.

-Application processes of adhesive bonding technology or fibre composite technology, as well as products manufactured using these technologies, cannot be tested one hundred percent non-destructively for freedom from defects - as is the case with welding, for example.
-Both technologies (as well as welding techniques) are therefore »special processes«, along with countless others.
+Just as with welding, application processes for adhesive bonding technology and fiber composite technology, as well as products manufactured using these technologies, cannot be 100% tested for defects without being destroyed.
+Both technologies (and the welding technique) are therefore »special processes«, in addition to countless others, by the way.

-Consequently, the »state of the art« for both technologies is the avoidance of possible process defects and product defects through an end-to-end quality management system (QMS) in accordance with ISO 9001 (see illustration).
+Consequently, the »state of the art« for both technologies is to avoid possible process and product defects by means of a comprehensive quality management system (QMS) in accordance with ISO 9001 (see figure).

-Product Safety Act and Quality Management System: concretisation through standards
+General Product Safety Regulation (GPSR) and Quality Management System: Concretization by standards

-However, the logically broad-based ISO 9001 can only define the basic QM framework conditions for a quality management system (QMS).
-This therefore requires technology-specific concretisation.
+However, the logically broad-based ISO 9001 can only define the fundamental QM framework conditions for a quality management system (QMS).
+Consequently, this requires technology-specific concretizations.

-These specifications are made - also comparable to the corresponding welding standards - by means of quality assurance standards for adhesive bonding and fibre composite technology.
-They specify an existing QMS and the ISO 9001 core concept of comprehensive error prevention on a technology-specific basis and help the user companies to work safely with the respective technology in accordance with the legally required »state of the art«.
+These specifications are provided by adhesive bonding and fiber composite quality assurance standards, which are comparable to the corresponding welding standards.
+They specify an existing QMS and the ISO 9001 core idea of comprehensive defect prevention in a technology-specific way and help user companies to work safely with the respective technology in line with the legally required »state of the art«.

-»State of the art« new: Product Safety Act + QMS + QA standards
+»State of the Art« new: General Product Safety Regulation + QMS + QA Standards

 Image: IFAM Verknüpfung = Stand der Technik